- Microsoft Money is discontinued personal finance software from Microsoft.

 - Once the installation is completed, click the Finish button.

-After you installed Microsoft Money, you can start it it double clicking the Money Plus icon.
+After you installed Microsoft Money, you can start it it by doing the following:

 After you’ve done that, the main screen should appear.
 From there you should be able to access all the familiar options and see the bill history, status of your back account and spending reports.